barlog-m/spt-andern/README.md

 `mapBossChanceBuff` add or remove percent for existing boss chance.
 For example if map boss chance is 35 and you set this parameter to 20 then boss chance will be 35 + 20.

+`mapScavToPmcConvertMultiplier` can increase or decrease percent of scavs converted to PMC (changes amount of PMC on map)

+`mapMakePmcAlwaysHostile` by default in SPT-AKI 20% chance that PMC is friendly to player.
+This setting set this chance to 0.

+`mapIncreaseSpawnGroupsSize` increase max possible scav group size to 3 if it less.

 ## Installation

 Put folder `BarlogM-Andern` from zip file into your `user/mods` folder